 We’ve already introduced you to low-impact cardio yoga.
 For anyone who’s looking to uplevel their cardio yoga flow, we’ve got your back with our Cardio-Based custom workout plan, which gives you a month’s worth of yoga classes that will really get your heart working.
 You can expect to break a sweat and push your limits in these classes!

 See what cardio yoga’s about below:

 Cardio-driven yoga is a great yoga style for beginners if strength training and weight loss are high on your list of yoga goals.
 Like all of our classes, these have amazing playlists that will keep you feeling motivated when the going gets tough.
 (You may just appreciate them a little extra in these high-intensity cardio classes!)

 You might like: Yoga is Great for Athletes

 Once you’ve explored other yoga styles for beginners, it may be time to take things a step further.
-When you’re ready for that, our custom workout plan for more experienced yogis is waiting.
+When you’re ready for that, our power yoga workout plan is waiting.

 These online classes are ideal for anyone who has loved beginner yoga and is looking for a challenge.
 We recommend them for Bulldoggers who already have a pretty good handle on yoga poses and are motivated to push themselves a little harder.

-Remember: even when you work your way up to more advanced classes, you can always give yourself a break with a beginner yoga class.
-You can mix and match these yoga styles for beginners and really round out your fitness regimen.
+Remember: even when you work your way up to more advanced classes, you can always give yourself a break with a beginner yoga class or by modifying your power yoga poses.

 Now that you know what’s up with all of the yoga styles for beginners out there, it’s your turn to hit the mat!